UKCloud/documentation/articles/vmware/vmw-gs-build-vm-vcd.md

 10. When you connect a network to the outside world, it's important that you control exactly what can access your environment via that network.
 UKCloud for VMware uses edge gateways to do this.

-    In the *Edge Connection* page, select the edge that you want your new network to use (we'll work more with the edge gateway later on).
+    On the *Edge Connection* page, select the edge that you want your new network to use (we'll work more with the edge gateway later on).

     ![New Organization VDC Network dialog box - Edge Connection](images/vmw-vcd10.1-new-network-routed-edge-ex.png)

-    > [!TIP]
+    For the purposes of this tutorial, you can ignore the other fields on this page.

-    > If you haven't created an edge gateway, see [*How to build an edge gateway using the UKCloud Portal*](vmw-how-build-edge.md).
+11. Click **Next**.

-11. For the purposes of this tutorial, you can ignore the other fields on this page, so click **Next**.
+12. VMs need IP addresses to identify them on the network, so you'll need to create a pool of IP addresses that your VMs can use.

-12. A VM needs an IP address to identify it on the network.
+    On the *Static IP Pools* page, identify the range of IP addresses that VMs connecting to this network can use then click **Add**.

-    In the *Static IP Pools* page, identify the range of IP addresses that VMs connecting to this network can use then click **Add**.
-For example, if your **Gateway CIDR** is `192.168.1.1/24`, you can use the `192.168.1.10-192.168.1.100` range for your static IP pool, giving 91 usable internal IP addresses.
+    For example, if your **Gateway CIDR** is `192.168.1.1/24`, you could use the `192.168.1.10-192.168.1.100` range for your static IP pool, giving 91 usable internal IP addresses.

     ![New Organization VDC Network dialog box - Static IP Pools](images/vmw-vcd10.1-new-network-ip-pool-ex.png)

 13. Click **Next**.

-14. In the *DNS* page, enter your DNS information.
+14. On the *DNS* page, enter your DNS information.

     ![New Organization VDC Network dialog box - DNS](images/vmw-vcd10.1-new-network-dns.png)

 15. Click **Next**.

-16. In the *Ready to Complete* page, review your selections then click **Finish**.
+16. On the *Ready to Complete* page, review your selections then click **Finish**.

     ![New Organization VDC Network dialog box - Ready to Complete](images/vmw-vcd10.1-new-network-ready-ex.png)